diycomputerscience/ExerciseMinesweeperSection11Project1/README.md

 <h2>Overview</h2>

-A few exercises prior, we added the capability to persist the state of the board.
+A few exercises prior, we added capability to persist the state of the board.
 We created a class called ```FilePersistenceStrategy``` to store the state of a board in a file.

 In this project we will learn how to use **JDBC** to save data in a relational database.
 Once we have implemented this functionality, we will have two ways of saving the state of a board – a file, and a database.
 Therefore, this feature also brings added choices.
-The Minesweeper software needs a way to determine which mechanism it should use for saving the state of Board.
-In the past, we used _config.properties_ to specify the file where the board's state should be stored.
+The Minesweeper software needs a way to determine which mechanism it should use for saving the Board's state.

+In the past, we have used _config.properties_ to specify the file where the board's state should be stored.
 Here are the contents of _config.properties_ for your reference.

     persistence.filename=/home/pshah/tmp/jminesweeper.db

 _**File Sample 1: config.properties**_

-As you can see, this file contains only one line - the name og the file in which data has to be persisted.
-Till now, file persistence was the only way to save the state of a board, so we specify the name of the file in which the data has to be saved.
-We did not need anything beyond this.
+As you can see, config.properties contains only one line of configuration - the name of the file in which data has to be persisted.
+Till now, file persistence was the only way to save the state of a board, so we specified the filename in which the data had to be saved.
+We did not need any further configuration.
 However, now we have one more option – database persistence.
 Therefore, we need to add an additional property which will determine, what kind of persistence should be used.

 We will use a property called ```persistence.strategy``` to specify the persistence strategy.